 – No handshaking on entry to the studio

-– Providing handwashing facilities for clients with adequate soap and warm water
+– Providing handwashing facilities for clients with adequate soap and warm

 – Hand sanitiser provided for use by client